LucaAmbrogioni/Brancher/README.md

                    scale = BF.exp(b),
                    name = 'a')
 ```
 In this way, it is possible to create arbitrarely complex probabilistic models.
-It is also possible to use all the deep learning tools of Chainer in order to define probabilistic models with deep neural networks.
+It is also possible to use all the deep learning tools of PyTorch in order to define probabilistic models with deep neural networks.

 ## Example: Autoregressive modeling ##